Brown-University-Library/bdr-api-tools/index.md

 ---

-## gather_extracted_text.py
+### gather_extracted_text.py (detailed)

-Collects EXTRACTED_TEXT BDR data-streams across all items in the given collection, writing a single combined text file (prefixed by PID delimiters) and a detailed listing json file with a summary.
+Collects EXTRACTED_TEXT BDR data-streams across all items in the given collection, writing a single combined text file (prefixed by PID delimiters) and a detailed listing JSON.
+It enumerates members via the Search API, locates EXTRACTED_TEXT links (parent or hasPart child), streams content with retries/throttling, and saves progress after every item to support interruptions and resuming without overloading the server.
+It shows a progress display, and offers an optional --test-limit flag for testing convenience, and human-readable size summaries.

+Args: --collection-pid (required), --output-dir (required), --test-limit (optional).

 Example usage:
 ```